Do I need to register as a VAT payer in each country I sell in?

 If you also sell to customers in other EU countries, keep track of your cross-border sales.
 When your total cross-border sales exceed 10,000 EUR in a calendar year, you must register for the OSS scheme or register as a VAT payer in the countries of destination of the goods.

-If you’re based outside the EU
+If your business is based outside the EU

 You can choose to register in one EU country; ideally, the one where you have the most sales.
 If you’re importing goods into the EU and selling to EU customers, the Import One Stop Shop (IOSS) scheme may apply.
 The IOSS makes it easier to declare and pay VAT on imports.